lopezrunco/hashcracker/readme.md

 ## Error Handling

 - **Invalid Hash Format**:
-  The script checks if the provided hash is a valid SHA-256 hash.
-If it is not, the script will print an error and exit.
+  The script checks if the provided hash matches the selected hashing algorithm (MD5, SHA-1, SHA-256, SHA-512).
+If it does not, the script will print an error and exit.

 - **Missing or Empty Dictionary File**:
   If the dictionary file is missing or empty, the script will alert you and exit.